RoosInst/Dione/README.md

 * Run MQTT Broker as an OS service (See "Install MQTT Broker")

-* Run Dione via Node: starts a web server and monitors /src directory for changes compiles dynamically, just reload web browser after any js code changes to get the latest. npm run dev
+* Run Dione via Node: starts a web server and monitors /src directory for changes compiles dynamically, just reload web browser after any js code changes to get the latest.
+    'npm run dev'

-* To launch rtalkDistribution, run the platform specific launch script,
+* To launch rtalkDistribution, run the platform specific launch script from a terminal.
+Win: 'Start.bat', OSX: 'StartOsX.sh' '~/Dione/rtalkDistribution/startOsx'
-      Win: Start.bat,
-      OSX: StartOsX.sh
-          OR run in their own terminals:
-          ~/Dione/rtalkDistribution/startOsx
-          ~/Dione/npm start

 * After the Console window displays, open any browser to "http://localhost:8080".  (port configured in /server.js)

 ### Problems? ####
 * For "Module not found" issues, run 'npm install' again to get new modules.
+(i.e. new node dependancy was created since your last install)

 ### Who do I talk to? ###